 Why visit Sucre?

-Sucre is World Heritage Site of the UNESCO, because of its colonial history, very present in the architecture of the historic center of the city.
+Sucre is a World Cultural Heritage Site of the UNESCO, because of its colonial history, very present in the architecture of the historic center of the city.
+The city is recognized for the integration of Spanish and European culture with the pre-Hispanic indigenous one.

-Sucre is located at 2750 meters above sea level, on the Eastern flank of the Andes, exactly on the división between the watersheds of the Amazon and Rio de La Plata rivers.
-Sucre has a pleasant climate, with an average daily temperature of 21º C.
+Sucre is located at 2750 meters above sea level, on the Eastern flank of the Andes and exactly on the división between the watersheds of the Amazon and Rio de La Plata rivers.
+It has a pleasant climate, with an average daily temperature of 21º C.